felixokpalaima/elk/Readme.md

 ## Description
 This project contains the code to enable monitoring and visualisation of logs on a search application using Elastic search, Kibana and Logstash.
+The ELK is a three-layered open-source tool used for storing, manipulating, and visualizing data.
+Adopting ELK stack in an organization can be a powerful solution for managing and analyzing large amounts of data, particularly log data.
 ### Dependecies
 1. Docker